Practical Approaches for Testing and Breaking JWT Authentication

 1. Brute-forcing secret keys

 JSON web tokens are typically signed with a secret key.
 A secret key is simply a password or digital key.
-If we were able to find the secret key, then we will be able to generate valid tokens with any value we specify.
+If we can find the secret key, we can generate valid tokens on behalf of the targe application.

 This test is done for any token generated with a password; the attack does not apply to the key-based signing of the token.

-An interesting point to mention that it’s an offline password attack, so no noise would be made to the target’s backend.
-We only require a valid JWT provided by the backend when authentication or similar situations.
+The interesting point is that it’s an offline password attack, so no noise would be made to the target’s backend.
+We only require a valid JWT the backend provides when authentication or similar situations.

 2. Signing a new token with the “none” algorithm

-This test is quite straightforward.
+This test is relatively straightforward.
 We would decode the value of the JWT without validating the signature.
-From there, we will generate a new token with the “none” algorithm.
+We will generate a new token with the “none” algorithm.

 After this, we will replace the original JWT in the authentication with the newly generated token.
-If it’s accepted, and the same response of the original token is given, then the authentication functionality is arbitrarily accepting the “none” algorithm, where we explicitly “ask” the JWT validator on the backend to not validate the token.
+Suppose it’s accepted, and the same response of the original token is given.
+In that case, the authentication functionality arbitrarily accepts the “none” algorithm, where we explicitly “ask” the JWT validator on the backend not to validate the token.

 If it works, replay attacks can be done.
-I’m referring to the “replay attacks” term by the act of replaying a valid token to the authentication controller, without focusing on the source of obtaining the token.
-In our case here, it will be signing a new token that is valid for the another user (or admin).
+I’m referring to the “replay attacks” term by replaying a valid token to the authentication controller without focusing on the source of obtaining the token.
+In our case, it will be signing a new token valid for another user (or admin).

 3. Changing the signing algorithm of the token (for fuzzing purposes)